wo3kie/cxxDojo/README.md

 Implement a program that reverses the words in a given sentence.

 ### ring_buffer.cpp
 Implement a ring buffer data structure.
-The `ring_buffer.cpp` should be a single-threaded version, `ring_buffer_mutex.cpp` should be a multi-threaded version using mutexes for synchronization, and `ring_buffer_spsc.cpp` should be a single-producer single-consumer version using lock-free programming techniques, and check the performance of all implementations.
+The `ring_buffer.cpp` should be a single-threaded version, `ring_buffer_mutex.cpp` should be a multi-threaded version using mutexes for synchronization, `ring_buffer_spsc.cpp` should be a single-producer single-consumer version using lock-free programming techniques and `ring_buffer_spmc` should be a single-producer multiple-consumer version using lock-free programming techniques.
+Check the performance of all implementations.

 ```{r, engine='bash'}
 $ ./ring_buffer